universal-credit-system/wallet/README.md

 But you can run it on any machine, just make sure you have the following programs installed before running the UCS Client:

-Dependencies:
+Package dependencies:

-bc	(used for floating point calculations)
+-bc (used for floating point calculations)

-wget	(used to fetch certificate files of TSA from Internet)
+-wget (used to fetch certificate files of TSA from Internet)

-curl	(used to send query to TSA and request response)
+-curl (used to send query to TSA and request response)

-shasum	(used to hash files)
+-shasum (used to hash files)

-openssl	(used for TSA stamp verification)
+-openssl (used for TSA stamp verification)

-gpg	(aka GnuPG e.g. used for transaction signing)
+-gpg (used for transaction signing)

-dialog	(used for GUI)
+-dialog (used for GUI)